-On November 2, 2006, our subsidiary, Duncan Energy Partners, filed its initial registration statement for a proposed initial public offering of its common units.
+On November 2, 2006, Duncan Energy Partners, a subsidiary of Enterprise Products Partners, filed its initial registration statement for a proposed initial public offering of its common units.
 Duncan Energy Partners was formed in September 2006 as a Delaware limited partnership to own, operate and acquire a diversified portfolio of midstream energy assets.
-At the closing of Duncan Energy Partner's initial public offering, we will contribute 66% of the equity interests in following subsidiaries to Duncan Energy Partners:
+At the closing of Duncan Energy Partner's initial public offering, Enterprise Products Partners will contribute 66% of the equity interests in following subsidiaries to Duncan Energy Partners:

 - § Mont Belvieu Caverns, L.P. ("Mont Belvieu Caverns"), which receives, stores and delivers NGLs and petrochemical products for industrial customers located along the upper Texas Gulf Coast, which has the largest concentration for petrochemical plants and refineries in the United States. - § Acadian Gas, LLC ("Acadian Gas"), which is an onshore natural gas pipeline system that gathers, transports, stores and markets natural gas in Louisiana.
-The Acadian Gas system links natural gas supplies from onshore and offshore Gulf of Mexico developments (including offshore pipelines, continental shelf and deepwater production) with local gas distribution companies, electric generation plants and industrial customers, including those in the Baton Rouge-New Orleans- Mississippi River corridor. - § Sabine Propylene Pipeline L.P. ("Sabine Propylene"), which transports polymer-grade propylene between Port Arthur, Texas and a pipeline interconnect located in Cameron Parish, Louisiana; - § Enterprise Lou-Tex Propylene Pipeline L.P. ("Lou-Tex Propylene"), which transports chemical-grade propylene between Mont Belvieu, Texas and Sorrento, Louisiana; and a - § South Texas NGL Pipelines, LLC ("South Texas NGL"), which will transport NGLs from Corpus Christi, Texas to Mont Belvieu, Texas.
+The Acadian Gas system links natural gas supplies from onshore and offshore Gulf of Mexico developments (including offshore pipelines, continental shelf and deepwater production) with local gas distribution companies, electric generation plants and industrial customers, including those in the Baton Rouge-New Orleans- Mississippi River corridor.

+- § Sabine Propylene Pipeline L.P. ("Sabine Propylene"), which transports polymer-grade propylene between Port Arthur, Texas and a pipeline interconnect located in Cameron Parish, Louisiana; - § Enterprise Lou-Tex Propylene Pipeline L.P. ("Lou-Tex Propylene"), which transports chemical-grade propylene between Mont Belvieu, Texas and Sorrento, Louisiana; and a - § South Texas NGL Pipelines, LLC ("South Texas NGL"), which will transport NGLs from Corpus Christi, Texas to Mont Belvieu, Texas.
 South Texas NGL will own the South Texas NGL pipeline system.
 See Note 6 for a description of this pipeline.

-We expect to retain a 34% ownership interest in each of these entities.
-In addition, we will own the 2% general partner and expect to own at least 25% of the limited partner interests of Duncan Energy Partners.
-Our ownership of the limited partner interests of Duncan Energy Partners (following its initial public offering) assumes that the underwriters exercise their overallotment option with respect to the offering.
+Enterprise Products Partners expects to retain a 34% ownership interest in each these entities.
+In addition, Enterprise Products Partners will own the 2% general partner and expect to own at least 25% of the limited partner interests of Duncan Energy Partners.
+Enterprise Products Partners' ownership of the limited partner interests of Duncan Energy Partners (following its initial public offering) assumes that the underwriters exercise their overallotment option with respect to the offering.
 Our Operating Partnership will direct the business operations of Duncan Energy Partners through its ownership and control of Duncan Energy Partners.

 From a financial reporting perspective, the formation of Duncan Energy Partners had no effect on our financial statements at September 30, 2006.
-Beginning with the quarterly period in which the initial public offering of Duncan Energy Partners is completed, we will consolidate the results of Duncan Energy Partners with minority interest treatment for the common units of Duncan Energy Partners owned by unitholders other than us.
+Beginning with the quarterly period in which the initial public offering of Duncan Energy Partners is completed, we will consolidate the results of Duncan Energy Partners with minority interest treatment for the common units of Duncan Energy Partners owned by unitholders other than Enterprise Products Partners.

-We expect to have significant continuing involvement with all of these assets, including the following types of transactions:
+Enterprise Products Partners expects to have significant continuing involvement with all of these assets, including the following types of transactions:

-- § We will continue to utilize storage services provided by Mont Belvieu Caverns to support our Mont Belvieu fractionation and other businesses; - § We will continue to buy from and sell natural gas to Acadian Gas in connection with its normal business activities; and - § We will be the sole shipper on the NGL pipeline system to be owned by South Texas NGL.
+- § It will continue to utilize storage services provided by Mont Belvieu Caverns to support our Mont Belvieu fractionation and other businesses; - § It will continue to buy from and sell natural gas to Acadian Gas in connection with its normal business activities; and - § It will be the sole shipper on the NGL pipeline system to be owned by South Texas NGL.